 - Who belongs to the priority groups

-- How to get on the vaccination list
+- How to get the COVID-19 vaccine in Croatia

 - Types of vaccine available in Croatia